 Getting off the paved path is the way to see acres of scenic parks and public spaces in the Cedar Valley.
 Bike, hike, snowshoe or just find a quiet place to rest and take it all in.
-There are a lot of places to choose from with more than 100+ miles of trails!
+There are a lot of places to choose from with approximately 30 miles of soft trails!

 Choose your Adventure

 The Cedar Valley Trail system is unique in that trails are interconnected, making it easy to access our soft trails.
 Plan to explore both soft and paved trails.
 With hotels, restaurants and other essential amenities close by, bikepacking may be just the ticket.

 Click the map of our Cedar Valley Trails & Recreation Guide below to explore the various loops of the Cedar Valley Trails.
 To receive a hard copy of our trail guide, call the Cedar Falls Visitor Center at 319-268-4266 or stop at the Cedar Falls Visitor Center at 6510 Hudson Road.
 Soft trails are indicated with a dotted line.

 Or, the Cedar Valley Association for Soft Trails (CVAST) also has an online map of our local soft trails.
 You can find the map on their website.

 Cedar Falls was the first Bicycle Friendly Community recognized in Iowa by the American League of Bicyclists in 2009.
 A Bicycle Friendly Community welcomes bicyclists by providing safe accommodations for bicycling and encouraging people to bike for transportation and recreation.

 The Cedar Valley Trail system is also connected to the Cedar Valley Nature Trail, a 52 mile multi-use trail which leads to Cedar Rapids.
 This linear park runs along a converted railroad bed and features beautiful scenery and historical landmarks.

 No motorized vehicles are allowed.
 Call 319-433-7275 for additional information about this trail.